Cost of LivingUpdated May 2026

 Share:XFLRWE

-Ask any longtime Buffalo resident about cost of living costs and they'll tell you: this is a place where the best professionals book 6-8 weeks out — planning ahead isn't optional, it's essential.
-The numbers back it up — cost of living here is genuinely affordable here — about 18% below what most Americans pay.
+Ask any longtime Buffalo resident about cost of living and they'll tell you: this is a place where the best professionals book 6-8 weeks out — planning ahead isn't optional, it's essential.
+The numbers back it up — cost of living here is more affordable than average, coming in about 14% below the national figure.
 What the numbers don't show is the local texture: coastal storms and heavy snowfall inflate insurance premiums and push emergency service calls through the roof every winter.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Typical Cost Range in Buffalo